 Olivier Debeugny: Lingua Custodia is the only machine translation company that was founded by finance professionals to specifically address the translation issues of the financial industry.

-Our very large data, uniquely focused on the financial domain, and our expertise in the most recent AI techniques including Machine Learning and Natural Language Processing, allow us to propose a seamless solution for financial institutions to reduce resources and time dedicated to technical translation.
+Our very large data uniquely focused on the financial domain, and our expertise in the most recent AI techniques including Machine Learning and Natural Language Processing, allows us to propose a seamless solution for financial institutions to reduce resources and time dedicated to technical translation.